Virtualization-projects/rancher-labs-wiki/FAQs-about-Rancher.md

 After the subnet table has been updated, you can add hosts/containers to the Rancher server and it will use the new subnet ID for the containers.

+**How does linked containers work in Rancher?**
+In Docker, linked containers (using the --link command) shows up in the `/etc/hosts` of the container it's linked to.
+In Rancher, we don't edit the `/etc/hosts`.
+Instead we run a DNS server that makes links work across hosts.
+The DNS server would respond with the correct IP.